zmess24/SHADOW/README.md

 <p align="center"><img src="/assets/choose_range.gif?raw=true"/></p>

-#### Logging into SF
+#### Logging hours into SF

 Once your Goolge Calendar activities have been downloaded for the specified date range, SHADOW will automatically begin the process of logging into SF.
 After a couple seconds, you will recieve a prompt to enter a "code", which you should recieve via text message from a 6 digit number from SF (e.g, `732-873`).
+Enter this code into the command line prompt.

+After the code is accepted, SHADOW will automatically begin logging your hours.
+All that's left to do is set, back, relax, and enjoy.

 # FAQ